Mpox (previously called Monkeypox)

 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer, especially before eating or touching your face and after you use the bathroom.

 Find additional information on the CDC Prevention webpage.

-See also the CDC Safer Sex, Social Gatherings, and Monkeypox webpage.
+See also the CDC Safer Sex, Social Gatherings, and Mpox webpage.

-CDC recommends that people with monkeypox remain isolated at home or at another location for the duration of illness, which typically lasts two to four weeks.
-Current data suggest people can spread monkeypox from the time symptoms start until all symptoms have resolved, including full healing of the rash with formation of a fresh layer of skin.
-However, if a person with monkeypox is unable to remain fully isolated throughout the illness, they should do the following:
+CDC recommends that people with mpox remain isolated at home or at another location for the duration of illness, which typically lasts two to four weeks.
+Current data suggest people can spread mpox from the time symptoms start until all symptoms have resolved, including full healing of the rash with formation of a fresh layer of skin.
+However, if a person with mpox is unable to remain fully isolated throughout the illness, they should do the following: